-The solution is to plant them in containers where you can place the growing plants anywhere you want until they flower and you cut them for that nice vase on your dining room table.
+The solution is to plant them in containers where you can place the growing plants anywhere you want until they flower and you can cut them for that nice vase on your dining room table.

-Once cut, either treat them as an annual and discard the stems and corms, or save the corms for next year.
+Once cut, either treat them as an annual flower and discard the stems and corms, or save the corms for next year.

 When to Plant Gladiolus

-How to Pot Your Glads
+How to Pot Glads

 Gladiolus are fairly forgiving and the corms from reputable nurseries are usually hearty and easy to grow.
 They do have some important requirements, however, to thrive in your garden.

+- Choose a pot tall enough to support them.
 Glads grow to be very tall—some reach three to four feet.
 Even the shorter varieties are tall and narrow, so if you put a lot of them in a squat pot, they can get top heavy and easily blow over.
 Try to use a pot that is at least 18 inches tall.
-One option is a re-usable grocery bag which has the depth (and girth) to easily grow several glads.
+One option is a reusable canvas grocery bag which has the depth (and girth) to easily grow several glads.

-Use Good Potting Soil.
+- Use good potting soil.
 Glads like fast-draining soil so their roots don't sit in water, so be sure to choose high-quality, loamy soil.
-Also, if your potting soil doesn't include slow release fertilizer, add one before you plant.
+Also, if your potting soil doesn't include slow-release fertilizer, add one before you plant.
 Use an organic, all-purpose fertilizer and mix it into the soil once it is in the pot.
 Be sure to follow application directions, particularly for conventional fertilizers, as you don't want to over-fertilize.

-They prefer full, unobstructed sun for most of the day; however, they will grow if they get at least six hours of sun in the middle of the day.
+- Locate the pot in full sun.
+Gladiolus are sun lovers.
+They prefer full, unobstructed sun for most of the day, but they will still grow provided they get at least six hours of sun in the middle of the day.

-How to Care for Your Glads
+How to Care for Glads

-Stake and Support.
+Stake and support.
 These tall, skinny flowers often flop over without staking.
 Once the stalks are about six inches high, add soil around their base to improve stability.

 How to Overwinter Corms

-Overwintering gladiola corms is not a sure thing, but if want to give it a try, dig up your corms before the ground freezes, roughly eight weeks after blooming.
-Clean off the soil, either by washing or brushing, and cut off the stalk as close to the corm as possible.
+Overwintering gladiola corms is not a sure thing, but if want to give it a try, dig up your corms before the ground freezes—roughly eight weeks after blooming.
+Clean off the soil, either by washing or brushing and cut off the stalk as close to the corm as possible.